 4. Politics and Public Relations

-In some cases, political pressures and especially public opinion regarding overseas outsourcing (offshoring) might persuade a client company to yield and bring outsourced processes or services back in-house.
+In some cases, political pressure or public relations issues might persuade a client company to yield and bring outsourced processes or services back in-house.
+Political influences in particular, which may be direct or indirect, can be very powerful indeed.

 5. Forces in the Outsourcing Marketplace